A computation of $THH_*(ku)$ using a gathered spectral sequence: Topological Hochschild homology of

 We now give a presentation of the torsion.
-Before computing the extensions, we need to ensure that the lifts of the classes of the spectral sequence we choose have the correct properties.
+Before computing the extensions, we need to ensure that the lifts we choose of the classes of the spectral sequence have the correct properties.

 \begin{lemma} For any $n\geq 1$, $0\leq h < n$ and $a\geq 1$, $a$ not divisible by $p$, the infinite cycle

 of the spectral sequence \eqref{ss:u} lifts to an element

 in $\THH_*(ku)$ such that